 Diabetes can lead to microvascular disease that affects the small blood vessels in the body, possibly including those in the ear.
 Diabetes also leads to nerve damage, which may include the tiny nerve endings in the ear that change sound into electric signals and brings them to the brain.
 Higher blood sugar levels make complications from diabetes worse, leaving open the possibility that uncontrolled diabetes can lead to more severe hearing issues.

 While several studies have shown a clear connection between diabetes and hearing loss, more research is needed to establish the precise interaction between one and the other.
-In a study from 2008, researchers concluded that diabetes damages nerves and blood vessels in the ear.
+In one study, researchers concluded that diabetes damages nerves and blood vessels in the ear.
 However, it is unclear from that study and others if it is nerve damage, blood vessel damage, a combination of both, or other factors present in people with diabetes that lead to the hearing loss.
 While it will be difficult for researchers to prove that a particular group of nerves or blood vessels have damage that can be traced back specifically to a subject having diabetes, it is an essential next step in understanding the problem.

 Since there is no question that people with diabetes have hearing loss at a higher rate than those without the condition, the safest path is to be sure that you or your loved one control your diabetes properly to avoid the nerve and blood vessel damage that can make hearing more difficult.